nzubechicaleb/nzubechicaleb/README.md

 - 👋 Hi, I’m @nzubechicaleb
 - 👀 I’m interested in the world data
-- 🌱 I’m currently learning data analysis and it's technical skills such as the python SQL and r.
+- 🌱 I’m currently learning data analysis and it's technical skills such as the python and SQL
-- 💞️ I’m looking to collaborate with data engineer
+- 💞️ I’m looking to collaborate with data lovers
 - 📫 How to reach me calebnzubechionyema@gmail.com

 <!---